awslabs/aws-dynasync/README.md

 ```

 ## Mapping the DB to the API
-Here is an example of how `Dynasync` takes a single config file and maps it to an AppSync API:
+Here is an example of how `Dynasync` takes a single config file and uses it to map DynamoDB tables to an AppSync API:

 ### Config File
 ```json